MichaelWrobelPersonal/Card_Game/README.md

 # About the Theme

-Shuffled Cards are the them of this project.
+Shuffled Cards are the theme of this project.

 # Contributions